What is pentostatin (Nipent®)?

 Eye problems

 This treatment may make your eyes feel sore, red and itchy (conjunctivitis).
 Your doctor will prescribe eye drops to help prevent this.
-It is important to use these as you are told to.
+It is important to use the eye drops as you are told to.

-This treatment may also make your eyes more sensitive to light and cause blurry vision.
+This treatment may also make your eyes more sensitive to light, become tearful, or cause blurred vision.
 If you have pain or notice any change in your vision, always tell your doctor or nurse.

 Hearing changes